The VANDELS Survey: New constraints on the high-mass X-ray binary populations in normal star-forming galaxies at 3 < z < 5.5: Redshift evolution of HMXB emission

-In this section we use our new constraints on $L_X$/SFR at $z>3$ to determine the redshift evolution of the X-ray emission from high-mass XRBs.
+In this section we use our new constraints on $L_X$/SFR at $z>3$ to determine the redshift evolution of the X-ray emission from HMXBs.
 We combine our measurements with observations in the literature of spectroscopically confirmed galaxies at lower redshifts to increase the redshift baseline, providing a more accurate normalisation of the redshift dependence of $L_X$/SFR.
 Following \citet{bas13a}, the redshift ($z$) dependence of $L_X$ and SFR can be parameterised as:

-For comparison to lower redshift measurements, we use $L_X$/SFR measurements for analogues of Lyman-break galaxies from \citet{bro16} at $z<0.2$, and stacked measurements from the redshift bins of \citet{for20} at $z<1$ and \citet{for19} at $z\sim2$.
-We derive the redshift dependence separately in the three SFR bins considered in this study to avoid complications introduced by incompleteness.
+To constrain the redshift evolution over a range of redshifts, we anchor our new $z>3$ measurements using $L_X$/SFR measurements for analogues of Lyman-break galaxies from \citet{bro16} at $z<0.2$, and stacked measurements from the redshift bins of \citet{for20} at $z<1$ and \citet{for19} at $z\sim2$.
+We then derive the redshift dependence, including the lower redshift measurements, separately in the three SFR bins considered in this study to avoid complications introduced by incompleteness.
 We note here that the SFRs in the \citet{bro16} sample are estimated through SED fitting using UV+IR broadband data, similar to our study, whereas SFRs in the \citet{for19} and \citet{for20} studies are measured using both SED-fitting and H$\alpha$ measurements.

-In Figure \ref{fig:lx_sfr_z_evol} we show the redshift evolution of $L_X$/SFR for our three SFR bins.
-We note that for galaxies in the SFR $<10$ \sfr\ bin, even the \textit{Chandra} 7 Ms image is not deep enough to obtain meaningful detections with stacking.
-The detection of X-ray emission due to XRBs in low-mass galaxies at high redshifts has been historically challenging owing to the very low expected X-ray signal in such galaxies \citep[see][for example]{leh16}.
+In Figure \ref{fig:lx_sfr_z_evol} we show the measured $L_X$/SFR for our $z>3$ galaxies along with measurements at lower redshift from the literature in the three SFR bins considered.
+We note that for $z>3$ galaxies in the SFR $<10$ \sfr\ bin, even the \textit{Chandra} 7 Ms image is not deep enough to obtain meaningful detections with stacking.
+The detection of X-ray emission due to HMXBs in low-mass galaxies at high redshifts has been historically challenging owing to the very low expected X-ray signal in such galaxies \citep[see][for example]{leh16}.